azhx/blagoblag/content/drafts/known-unknowns-zero-days-in-the-wild.rst

 critical).

 In summary, we do not know how client software like operating systems and web browsers are being exploited in targeted attacks.
 We should not assume that the same approaches that worked against mass malware will be effective against resourced nation states with narrow objectives.
-We should not design our approach to security based on the idea that we'll known when and how it is being exploited, so when we find out about bugs, we should fix them promptly -- if anything, Project Zero's 90 day disclosure timeline may be too long.
+We should not design our approach to security based on the idea that we will know when and how it is being exploited; so when we find out about bugs, we should fix them promptly -- if anything, Project Zero's 90 day disclosure timeline may be too long.

 .. _`unfixed security issue in Microsoft's Edge browser`: https://bugs.chromium.org/p/project-zero/issues/detail?id=1435